hoanvu/hoanvu.github.io/_posts/2016-05-09-np-problems.md

 + Travelling Salesman problem
 + ...

+For a more comprehensive list, you can [take a look at this Wikipedia page.](https://en.wikipedia.org/wiki/List_of_NP-complete_problems){:target="_blank"}

-There is a [million dollar question](https://en.wikipedia.org/wiki/Millennium_Prize_Problems) that if anybody can prove that "N=NP", that person will be granted a million dollar from Clay Mathematics Institute.
+There is a [million dollar question](https://en.wikipedia.org/wiki/Millennium_Prize_Problems){:target="_blank"} that if anybody can prove that "N=NP", that person will be granted a million dollar from Clay Mathematics Institute.
 <br><br>

 #### NP-hard